StefanPfeiffer80/FASPA.github.io/README.md

 **Phyloseq**:
 McMurdie and Holmes (2013) phyloseq: An R Package for Reproducible Interactive Analysis and Graphics of Microbiome Census Data.
 PLoS ONE.
 8(4):e61217

+# FASPA Tutorial
-# 3. Before we start
+# 1. Before we start
 This tutorial intends to show an user with verly low bioinformatic experience how to process and analyze 16S amplicon sequencing data on her/his personal computer.
 As FASPA is based not on Micosoft Windows, but on the Linux operating system, I recommend the installation of a virtual box on your computer, where you can then run a Linux distribution such as Ubuntu.
 Follow this link to set up your system: https://www.wikihow.com/Install-Ubuntu-on-VirtualBox